akkeris/docs/addons/postgresql.md

 ```

 Once provisioned, the postgres database url in the format of `postgres://user:pass@host.com:5432/dbname` is added as the config var `DATABASE_URL` to the app.

-### Hobby and Standard Tier

-The hobby and standard tier runs on a shared-tenant server with a dedicated database.
-It does not permit adding new databases or adding new extensions.
-In addition, limitations on the amount of connections are imposed.
-The hobby tier is great for systems like blogs and tooling apps (such as a header dump) and light-weight apps.
-Standard tier is great for some smaller production applications and development systems.

 ## Upgrading